-Population modelling indicated that these levels of mortality would have a very small effect on the population growth rate (5.03 HRA Norfolk Boreas paragraph 199), with the highly precautionary mortality of 15 (NE apportioning rate and upper 95% c.i.) reducing the population growth rate by 0.7%.
-Consequently, there will be no adverse effect on the integrity of the Alde-Ore Estuary SPA as a result of lesser black-backed gull collisions at the proposed Norfolk Boreas project alone (5.03 HRA Norfolk Boreas paragraph 203; ExA; AS-1.D2.V1).
+Population modelling of slightly higher mortality rates of 10 and 15 individuals per year found that these levels of mortality would have a very small effect on the population growth rate (REP2-035 paragraph 75); at the upper mortality of 15, which is three times higher than the upper 95% confidence interval value of 5.3 obtained using Natural England's precautionary methods, reduced the population growth rate by only 0.7%.
+Consequently, on the basis of the PVA in REP2-035 and the updated collision estimates in REP5-059 it can be concluded that there will be no adverse effect on the integrity of the Alde-Ore Estuary SPA as a result of lesser black-backed gull collisions at the proposed Norfolk Boreas project alone (REP2-035 paragraph 77).

-In-combination assessment suggests mortality of up to 42 birds attributable to the Alde-Ore SPA population of lesser black-backed gulls (calculated on the basis of the Alde-Ore proportion of the wider population of lesser black-backed gulls, 5.03 HRA Norfolk Boreas paragraph 208).
-Compared with estimated natural mortality of about
+In-combination assessment suggests mortality of up to 54.2 birds attributable to the Alde-Ore SPA population of lesser black-backed gulls (calculated on the basis of the Alde-Ore proportion of the wider population of lesser black-backed gulls (ExA.AS-1.D6.V1 Table 2.3).
+Compared with estimated natural mortality of about 460 birds per year, the additional in-combination mortality would increase the mortality rate by 11.8%.
+However, this mortality rate falls to 34, equating to an increase in mortality of 7.4% if as-built wind farm designs are used in place of consented designs (REP2-035 paragraph 84).